oubiwann/abm-personality-and-emotions/project/plan.md

 (3)   What properties do these agents have (describe by agent type)?

 <strong>
-Personality agents: an agent displays one personality of of a possible set of personality types.
+Personality agents: an agent displays one personality of a possible set of personality types.
 Type interactions are such that there are two types that are similar and they attract; there are two types that are similar and they repulse; there are two types that are dissimilar and they attract; there are two types that are dissimilar and they repulse.

 Emotional agents: an agent displays one emotion of two possible emotions (positive emotion, negative emotion).
 These are considered highly volatile.
 Two agents with the same emotional state attract; otherwise, repulse.
 An agent's emotional state is updated based upon the average emotional state of its immediate neighbors.
 No history of neighbors is maintained.

 Mood agents: an agent displays one of two possible moods (good mood, bad mood).
 These are not as volatile as emotions, but rather persist over time.
 However, they are changeable.
-Mood impact from one agent to another will only be transmitted when arbitrary sensory input/output sides face each other.
-As such, each agent will have four sides, with the lowest indexed face representing the intput/output side.
-A mood impact event will follow an inverse square law as far as the degree to which it effects a given agent; after a certain number of ticks, the event will be "forgotten" and no longer contribute to the agent's mood.
+Mood impact event (a mood being shared/transmitted from one agent to the other) will only occur when the designated (arbitrary) sensory input/output sides face each other.
+As such, each agent will have four sides, with the lowest indexed face representing the input/output side.
+A mood impact event will follow an inverse square law as far as the degree to which it effects a given agent: at one tick, impact is 100% of the value; after two ticks, the impact is 1/4th the value; after three ticks, 1/9th the value, etc. There should probably be a constant parameter (multiplier).
+The point at which the impact should be considered zero (i.e., where the agent will have "forgotten" it) should also be a tunable parameter.

 If there is time at the end of the course, combinations of these agents in a single agent will be explored.
 </strong>